 Before you either celebrate fair wages or start throwing tea in Portland harbor in protest, let’s look at some of the reasons wages are different in the public and private sectors.
-The public and private sectors also have different industrial and occupational mixes, and different hours of work.
+Because aside from wages, the public and private sectors also have different industrial and occupational mixes, different institutional constraints, and different hours of work.
 One quick note, this is not an analysis of public and private-sector total compensation that compares comparable work.
 It is simply a look behind some of the average wages that we regularly publish.

 Most industries managed to increase wages more than inflation, but some fell short.
-Local government leisure and hospitality had the smallest wage gain over the period at only 8 percent.
-This is typically a lower-wage industry, but just an 8 percent gain in 10 years is surprising.
-The local government leisure and hospitality industry includes tribal casinos and recreation districts.
-The federal trade, transportation, and utilities industry, mostly the U.S. Postal Service, increased wages only 13 percent over the 10 years.
+Unclassified workers in the private sector had the smallest average wage gain over the period at only 11% followed by federal government other services with a 12% gain.
+The federal other services industry consists of the two national cemeteries in Oregon.
 The largest wage gains were in the private-sector professional and business service industry (+77%) and the private-sector information industry (+74%).
 This industry has grown with the ever-increasing use of computers for business processes, and computer-savvy occupations tend to pay well.

 Wages are typically influenced more by occupation than by industry, and the private and public sectors have significantly different occupational mixes.
 As we saw above with types of industries, the private and public sectors also employ many of the same occupations.
 It is the frequency or number of workers in in those occupations that differs between ownerships.

-In the private sector only two occupations, managers and registered nurses, in the top 15 had average wages of more than $50,000 per year.
+In the private sector only three occupations (general managers, registered nurses, and software developers) in the top 15 had average wages of more than $50,000 per year.
 In the federal ownership nine common occupations had averages wages of more than $50,000.
 State government had nine occupations that paid more than $50,000, and local government had 10 common occupations that paid more than $50,000.

 It was not simply the case that occupations in the public-sector always paid more than in the private sector, though that was often the case.
-The four ownerships had a total of 107 occupations in common in 2016.
-Of these, the private sector paid the highest average wage to 16 occupations, the federal government paid the highest wage to 57 occupations, state government paid the most to 11 occupations, and local government paid the highest wage to 23 occupations.
-Of these occupations, the 16 for which the private sector was the highest-paying employer were almost all professional or technical ones and they were often in the medical field.
-The state was the leader for some technician and support-type occupations.
+The four ownerships had a total of 85 occupations in common in 2021.
+Of these, the private sector paid the highest average wage for 12 occupations, the federal government paid the highest wage for 34 occupations, state government paid the most for 23 occupations, and local government paid the highest wage for 16 occupations.
+Of these occupations, the 12 for which the private sector was the highest-paying employer were usually in management and technical or scientific occupations.
+Federal and state government high-paying occupations were not concentrated in any major group.
 Local government was the highest paying employer for some technical and scientific occupations, but also for a good variety of others.

 Wages and wage growth are important economic indicators and personally important to workers and employers.
 When comparing wages it is important to look not just at broad averages, but also to look at comparable industries, occupations, and hours worked.
 Other factors, such as location, working conditions, education, skills, experience, and benefits, also affect wages, but were beyond the scope of the data available for this analysis.
-These data do show that for private and public sector workers differences in industry, occupational mix, and hours worked are related to differences in average pay.
+These data do show that for private- and public-sector workers, differences in industry, occupational mix, and hours worked are related to differences in average pay.